SystemSpace/Compendium/compendium.rst

   Pretty far, actually.
 Most iterations were able to figure out on their own that Systemspace exists.

 At what point did people start figuring out Aurora and stuff?
   Usually only a few days before the Key restarted the System.
+It took them very long, and then they almost destroyed themselves.
+Most iterations couldn't find out how to do that, only that Systemspace exists.

 Is humanity to blame for Life's problems?
   Humans are not what caused Life to go wrong.
 It is simply its code being absolutely horrid and broken.